How to open an FBS account?

 A trend is the general direction of the price of an asset on the market.
 If you look at a chart of any financial instrument, you will see that prices never move in straight lines, they are constituted of a series of highs and lows.
 More often than not, a price has an upward or downward bias.

-- Uptrend (bullish trend) consists of a series of higher highs and higher lows (prices are moving up).
+- An uptrend (bullish trend) consists of a series of higher highs and higher lows (prices are moving up).
 One may speak about an uptrend if there is a clear support line, connecting at least two lows and limiting the downside.
-A break below this line signals trend's weakness or reversal.
+A break below this line signals the trend's weakness or reversal.

-- Downtrend (bearish trend) is classified as a series of lower lows and lower highs (prices are moving down).
+- A downtrend (bearish trend) is classified as a series of lower lows and lower highs (prices are moving down).
 A downtrend can be defined if there is a clear resistance line, connecting at least two highs and limiting the upside.
-A break below this line signals trend's weakness or reversal.
+A break below this line signals the trend's weakness or reversal.

 - Sideways (flat, horizontal) trend – there is no well-defined trend in either direction.

-In terms of length, trends can be classified as:
+In terms of length, trends can be classified as follows:

-- Long-term (6 months – 2.5 years) – a major trend which can be traced on a weekly or monthly charts.
+- Long-term (6 months – 2.5 years) – a major trend that can be traced on weekly or monthly charts.
 It is composed of several medium-term and short-term trends, which often move against the direction of the major trend.

 - Medium-term (1 week – a couple of months) is better seen on the daily and H4 charts.